menu

 • Loss of credibility

-• Failure to comply might be resulting in a fine
+• Failure to comply might result in a fine.

 The emergence of cyber hazards is uncontrollable.
-However, you may control your organization's weaknesses and manage them effectively.
-One of the causes of the greatest cyber-attacks to date has been poor patch management.
-Patch management is critical to achieving effective organizational security.
+However, you can control and manage your organization's weaknesses effectively.
+One of the causes of the greatest cyber-attacks to date has been poor patch management, which is critical to achieving effective organizational security.

 Conclusion